How often do you eat before you work out?

 Let’s get going.

-As for fat you can include some, but it has no impact on your work out performance and is more a matter of personal preference.
+Carbohydrate improves workout performance by providing your body with readily available energy.
+(1, 2) As for fat, you can include some, but it has no impact on your work out performance and is more a matter of personal preference.
 (3)

 Meal timing can be split into 3 main timeframes;